 Variables used as block arguments are known only within their blocks; that is, a block variable is local to its block.
 A block variable's value is managed independently of the values of any similarly named instance variables, and GemStone Smalltalk discards it after the block finishes execution.
-Example A.18 illustrates this:
+This example illustrates this: